 Yes, I felt unsafe sometimes.
 I had more awful encounters with creepy men than I care to mention on this blog.
 And yes, there were plenty of times when I was very lonely.
 I had my share of unpleasant experiences, but I thought it was a fair price to pay for the total independence I enjoyed throughout my travels.
 Being a nomad for nine months helped me become a more self-reliant, adaptable, and open-minded person.

-Doing this on my own were incredibly worth the risks.
-I had all the pleasures and responsibilities of total freedom, and it was wonderful.
+Doing this on my own blessed me with all the pleasures and responsibilities of total freedom, and it was wonderful.
 I could do whatever I wanted, and I could go wherever I wanted whenever I wanted (as long as I followed the pesky visa restrictions).
 I didn’t have to compromise with anyone else, and I never got stuck with the same person for longer than I could stand them.
 I did everything on my own schedule.
 I sorted out all my transportation and accommodation by myself, and became quite a savvy traveler.

 But the best and most meaningful part of being a nomad was, like I said, constantly being forced out of my comfort zone.
 Most of the time, I didn’t know anyone in the places I went – I had to make new friends all the time, which got to be exhausting, but the connections I made brought me to Seville, Granada, Newcastle, Vienna, Upper Austria, a mountain village in Switzerland, up and down mountain roads in Morocco, and several times to Madrid.
 I don’t know if any of that would have happened had I been traveling with a group.